Mount Everest: Ascent statistics up to 2010 season

-Nearly all attempts at the summit are done using one of the two main routes.
-The traffic seen by each route varies from year to year.
-In 2005–07, more than half of all climbers elected to use the more challenging, but cheaper northeast route.
-In 2008, the northeast route was closed by the Chinese government for the entire climbing season, and the only people able to reach the summit from the north that year were athletes responsible for carrying the Olympic torch for the 2008 Summer Olympics.
-The route was closed to foreigners once again in 2009 in the run-up to the 50th anniversary of the Dalai Lama's exile.
-These closures led to declining interest in the north route, and, in 2010, two-thirds of the climbers reached the summit from the south.
+By the end of 2010, there had been 5,104 summits by about 3,142 individuals, with 77 per cent accomplished since 2000.
+The summit was achieved in 7 of the 22 years from 1953 to 1974 and not missed between 1975 and 2014.
+An illustration of the explosion of popularity is provided by the number of daily ascents.
+Analysis of the 1996 Mount Everest disaster shows part of the blame was on the bottleneck caused by a large number of climbers (33 to 36) attempting to summit on the same day; this was unusually high at the time.
+By comparison, on 23 May 2010, the summit was reached by 169 climbers – more summits in a single day than in the 31 years from the first successful summit in 1953 to 1983.
+Nearly all attempts at the summit are done using one of two main routes.
+In 2005–07, more than half elected to use the more challenging, but cheaper northeast route.
+In 2008, the northeast route was closed by the Chinese government for the season, and the only people able to summit from the north that year were athletes carrying the Olympic torch for the 2008 Summer Olympics.
+The route was closed to foreigners in 2009 in the run-up to the 50th anniversary of the Dalai Lama's exile.
+These closures led to declining interest in the north route, and in 2010, two-thirds summitted from the south.